Enabling MPS

 nvidia-cuda-mps-control -d

-As NVIDA document suggests, the first command sets the GPU to exclusive mode in order make sure that other processes access GPUs through MPS server.
-The second command reset the GPU with the new setting.
+As NVIDIA document suggests, the first command sets the GPU to exclusive mode in order to make sure that other processes access the GPU through the MPS daemon.
+The second command resets the GPU with the new setting.
 I am still not sure if the settings are applied without a reset or not!
 The third command starts the MPS server.
 All commands should be run as root.

 To see the status of MPS, run the following command: